Garcia tops Kasatkina for final spot in semis of WTA Finals - WHIZ News

 Garcia and Kasatkina played the winner-take-all match after both lost to top-ranked Iga Swiatek and beat 18-year-old American Coco Gauff in group play.

+The final is Monday in an event that was moved to Texas from China over concerns about the safety of Peng Shuai, a Grand Slam doubles champion who accused a former government official there of sexual assault.
+Coronavirus restrictions also played a part in the decision.

 Gauff and doubles partner Jessica Pegula each went 0-6 in singles and doubles.
-They were the first Americans to make the WTA Finals debut in singles and doubles since Lindsay Davenport in 1994.
+They were the first Americans to make their WTA Finals debut in singles and doubles since Lindsay Davenport in 1994.

+Pegula said she would take a few days to decide about going ahead with another quick turnaround for the Billie Jean King Cup starting Tuesday in Glasgow, Scotland.
+Swiatek has already said she would skip it.

+Gauff seemed ready to welcome the event as a way to forget about her week in Texas and move on to the International Tennis Federation’s 12-nation team competition named in honor of King.

+“I’ve never lost so much so fast,” Gauff said.
+“Going to the BJK Cup will be better.
+I think right now my mindset is just on that and try not to dwell too much on this.
+I’m kind of grateful to have that tournament because it would be an awful way to end the year on this.”

-Swiatek will face Sabalenka and Sakkari will meet Garcia in the semifinals Sunday.
-Garcia has reached the semifinals in both WTA Finals appearances.
+Garcia, the only player among the WTA Finals qualifiers to beat Swiatek this year, has reached the semifinals in both WTA Finals appearances.
 The first was in 2017.

-The final Monday in an event that was moved to Texas from China over concerns about the safety of Peng Shuai, a Grand Slam doubles champion who accused a former government official there of sexual assault.
-Coronavirus restrictions also played a part in the decision.
+She was ranked 45th when she beat Swiatek at the Poland Open in June.

+“I was already very proud to be in the top eight,” Garcia said.
+“It proves that this year was definitely a good year.
+Started very far for being in the top 10 or top eight, and made my way to it and playing a lot of matches.
+A lot of wins.”

 One of those victories was a break for a 3-1 lead in the second, with Kasatkina slamming the ball that had been in play into the court, then grabbing the one she didn’t use for the serve and doing the same.